Ecobricks: Context

 The global ecobrick movement has emerged as the result of a number of local initiatives in locations around the world in response to the challenges associated with the management of plastic waste.
 As economic petroleum consumption and plastic production have increased, and as industrial waste management methods have struggled to keep pace, ecobricking has emerged as a local, non-industrial solution.

-20th-century plastic development

-Petroleum-derived energy has enabled the growth of the global economy over the last hundred years.
-The widespread adoption of fossil fuels has enabled transportation and material technologies to develop.
-However, in the refinement of crude oil, 4-13% cannot be processed into high value, high energy fuels.
-This by-product is useful as a feedstock for the ultra-cheap production of plastic polymers.
-Since 1950 an estimated 8,300 million metric tons (Mt) of virgin plastics have been produced worldwide; 9% of which had been recycled, 12% were incinerated and 79% have accumulated in landfills or the natural environment.